Shapes of surfaces that contain a great and a small circle through each point: Sectional delta invariant

 Let $t_0\,x_0+\cdots+t_n\,x_n$ with $t\in\P^n$ be the defining polynomial of the complex hyperplane~$H$.
-Notice that the ideal of~$C_i\subset\P^n$ is generated by polynomial forms in~$\C[x]$.
-Instead over the coefficient field $\C$, let us consider the definining polynomials of the complex curve~$C_i$ and the hyperplane over the function field~$K:=\C(t_0,\ldots,t_n)$.
+Notice that the ideal of~$C_i\subset\P^n$ is generated by polynomial forms in~$\C[x]=\C[x_0,\ldots,x_n]$.
+Instead over the coefficient field $\C$, let us consider the defining polynomials of the complex curve~$C_i$ and the hyperplane over the function field~$\C(t)=\C(t_0,\ldots,t_n)$.
 As we do not choose any particular value for $t\in\P^n$, we ensure that $H$ is general.
-In the algebraic closure $\overline{K}$ the Galois group acts transitively on the roots corresponding to the complex points in $H\cap C_i$.
-The delta invariant is an algebraic invariant in the sense that it can be computed in the ring~$\overline{K}[x]$ from the defining polynomials.
-Hence, all algebraic invariants (and in particular the delta invariant) are the same for all complex points in $C_i\cap H$.
-Since both $\sigma$ and $\alpha$ act on~$\overline{K}[x]$ we find that an algebraic invariant of $p$ is equal to $\sigma(p)$ and $\alpha(p)$ for all $p\in X$.
+We consider a field extension $E/\C(t)$ \st its Galois group acts transitively on the elements in $H\cap C_i$.
+The delta invariant is an algebraic invariant in the sense that it can be computed in the ring~$E[x]$ from the defining polynomials.
+Hence, all algebraic invariants (and in particular the delta invariant) are the same for all elements in~$C_i\cap H$.
+Since both $\sigma$ and $\alpha$ act on~$E[x]$ as automorphisms, we find that an algebraic invariant of $p$ is equal to $\sigma(p)$ and $\alpha(p)$ for all $p\in X$.
+This concludes the proof for Claim~1.